EXCLUSIVE OKAVANGO BOTSWANA SAFARI - 10 Nights

-This dreamy Okavango safari blends decadence with authentic wildlife experiences.
+This ultra luxury Botswana safari blends decadence with authentic wildlife experiences.
 Relax with soothing massage treatments while watching buffalos roam; lion prides reveal themselves on a nighttime safari, as elephants march across the Delta.
-Featuring private concessions, opulent camps, and unique activities, this 11-day adventure showcases why the Okavango is Africa’s most revered luxury safari destination.
+Featuring private concessions, opulent camps, and unique activities, this 11-day adventure showcases why the Okavango is Africa’s most luxury safari destination.
 It’s a journey of indulgence through one of the world’s greatest wildernesses.

 Day 1: Maun to Southern Okavango – Boutique Luxury in the Heart of the Wilderness